gkarthik/invio/README.md

 # Invio

-Plot incidence rates and case counts.
+Animate incidence rates on geographic projections and cummulative case counts over time with tweening.

 The script broadly has three parts,
 1. Compute incidence rates and case counts.